idelrich/MeteorSwift/README.md

 ### Watching Collections

-MongoCollection allows you to register one or more watchers that monitor a collection for changes, each of these watchers accepts an optional *matching* closure that functions the same as with the find methods  describe above.
-If a record passing the *matching* closure is chaged, then the (non optional) callback method is called with the reason for the change (inserted, insertedBefore, moved, removed, or updated), the record _id and the record itself.
+MongoCollection allows you to register one or more watchers that monitor a collection for changes, each of these watchers accepts an optional *matching* closure that functions the same as with the find functions  describe above.
+If a record passing the *matching* closure is chaged, then the (non optional) callback closure is called with the reason for the change (inserted, insertedBefore, moved, removed, or updated), the record _id and the record itself.
 If the record was removed, then a copy of the record that was removed is provided.

 As an example the following watches for any change to the messages collection: